Flexible random graph modeling for cell-cell interactions: Proofs of lemmas and propositions

 We will now consider the event where one of the values $L_i$ or $R_j$ is ``too small'' and show this cannot happen.
 Specifically, we are interested in

-We will show that $\mathcal{A}_n$ happens with high probability on $V_n$, and subsequently that $\mu_n$ is sufficiently bounded when $\mathcal{A}_n$.
+We will show that $\mathcal{A}_n$ happens with probability tending to one on $V_n$, and subsequently that $\nu_n$ is sufficiently bounded when $\mathcal{A}_n$.
 First, applying a union bound on the compliment of $\mathcal{A}_n$, and applying the aforementioned stochastic domination, gives us

 Then, by applying the Chebyshev inequality we find indeed that